dsamsoniuk/ds-framework/README.md

 #### Usage database

-I added module https://github.com/FaaPz/PDO you can find there examples how use, here small example:
+I added module https://github.com/FaaPz/PDO you can find there examples how use, here is samplke:
 ```php

 //SELECT